British Rail Class 156: East Anglia

-as well as the longer distance services between to /.
+They were also used on the longer-distance services between Ipswich and /.

-All nine passed to Abellio Greater Anglia when it took over the Greater Anglia franchise in February 2012.
-Despite being overhauled by Railcare Wolverton in 2012/13, including work to make them comply with disability legislation, all were replaced by Class 755s with the last day of service being 29 January 2020.
+All nine passed to Abellio Greater Anglia, when it took over the Greater Anglia franchise in February 2012.
+Despite being overhauled by Railcare Wolverton in 2012/13, including work to make them comply with disability legislation, all were replaced by s with the last day of service being 29 January 2020.
 These then moved to East Midlands Railway, where they were renumbered into the 156/9 subclass.